nerfstudio-project/nerfstudio/docs/developer_guides/pipelines/datamanagers.md

 ## What is a DataManager?

-The DataManager returns a RayBundle and a dictionary of ground truth data.
+The DataManager returns a representation of viewpoint (rays or cameras) and a dictionary of ground truth data.
+Splatting methods (`FullImageDataManager`) return a Cameras object and a dictionary of ground truth containing complete images, while ray sampling methods (`VanillaDataManager`) return a RayBundle and dictionay of ground truth containing data per-ray information (hence the `Union` below).
 Let's first take a look at the most important abstract methods required by the DataManager.
-Splatting methods (`FullImageDataManager`) return a Cameras object and a dictionary of ground truth containing complete images, while ray sampling methods (`VanillaDataManager`) return a RayBundle and dictionay of ground truth containing data per-ray.

 ```python
 class DataManager(nn.Module):